 We are called Presbyterians because we are self-governed by “presbyters” - a Greek word meaning seniors or elders.
 There are two kinds of elders: Ruling Elders are members of the congregation who have been elected to serve together on a governing committee called the Session.
 The Session, in turn, hires Teaching Elders (our pastor) to lead the congregation spiritually.

-Presbyterian Churches are organized and governed in a hierarchy.
-This is similar to how cities, counties, and states combine to form a national government.
+Presbyterian Churches are organized and governed in a hierarchy in a way that is similar to how cities, counties, and states combine to form a national government.
 For the Presbyterian church, we organize ourselves into: churches (at the local level), presbyteries (at the district level), synods (at the regional level), and the PCUSA (at the national level).
-These broader connections give us the ability to extend our reach nationally and internationally, allowing us to tackle projects too large for a single congregation.
+These broader connections give us the ability to extend our reach nationally and internationally, allowing us to work together on projects too large for a single congregation.